Sitecore/developer-portal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/sprint-zero/devops.md

   Whether you let the XM Cloud Deploy application create the repository, or you use your own, ALL XM Cloud implementations must start with the [XM Cloud Foundation Head](https://github.com/sitecorelabs/xmcloud-foundation-head) repository.
 </Alert>

+Using the XM Cloud Foundation head repository is crucial for getting started with a project, as it provides a pre-configured, best-practice foundation that accelerates development, ensures consistency, and simplifies integration with XM Cloud services.
+If a project doesn’t use it, you may need to manually configure the environment, set up dependencies, and align with best practices to ensure compatibility and smooth deployment.

-You can read more about how to create a new project using the Deploy Application on our Documentation Site: <https://doc.sitecore.com/xmc/en/developers/xm-cloud/xm-cloud-deploy-app.html> or follow the recipe: [Sprint Zero - Project Solution Setup](/learn/accelerate/xm-cloud/pre-development/sprint-zero/project-solution-setup).
+You can read more about how to create a new project using the Deploy Application on our Documentation Site: <https://doc.sitecore.com/xmc/en/developers/xm-cloud/deploy-a-project-and-environment.html> or follow the recipe: [Sprint Zero - Project Solution Setup](/learn/accelerate/xm-cloud/pre-development/sprint-zero/project-solution-setup).

-Once the project is created, you will then provision an environment.
+Once the project is created, you will then [provision an environment](http://doc.sitecore.com/xmc/en/developers/xm-cloud/manage-an-environment.html).
 These can be used to represent the different Production and Non-Production environments that you require.
 When creating them through the deploy application you can also choose to tie each environment to a different branch in your repository should that be a requirement for you.
 You can also choose to have the environment automatically deployed when changes are committed to the chosen branch.

 After you have entered all the details and chosen to proceed a Deployment will commence that will push the required code and configuration to the newly created environment.